mpvnet-player/mpv.net/docs/manual.md

 File Associations can be registered using the context menu under 'Settings > Setup'.

-After the file associations were registered, it might be necessary to change the default app in the Windows settings (Win+I, ms-settings:defaultapps).
+After the file associations were registered, it might still be necessary to change the default app in the Windows settings.

 Another way to register file associations is using Windows File Explorer, select a media file and select 'Open with > Choose another app' in the context menu.